 • Arteries for flow limiting stenosis (usually leg arteries)

 Ultrasound is currently the most widely used imaging technique in the diagnosis of vascular disease.
 It can sometimes be used as a stand alone examination.
 Indications for ultrasound of the peripheral arteries or veins is for swollen legs or arms sometimes caused by a blood clot.
 Pain in the legs after walking a certain distance is sometimes caused by reduced arterial blood flow to the legs by disease (intermittent claudication).
-Another indication is varicose veins.
-The patient is lying down on an examination table or it is sometimes necessary to have them examined while standing to assess the competency of the lower leg veins.
+The patient is lying down on an examination table.

 Note: Be prepared to spend at least 30 to 60 minutes at the clinic for this test.
 It depends on whether one or both extremities are being assessed.